 1. Choose Edit->Catalog Settings (Windows) or Lightroom Settings->Catalog Settings (Mac).

-2. Make sure you’re on the “General” panel.
+2. Check that you’re on the “General” panel.
 Click “Show” to go to the catalog in Explorer or Finder in Mac OS.
 This shows you where your computer currently stores your catalog and images.
-Be sure you remember location!
+Be sure you remember the new location!

 3. Now Quit Lightroom.